 Take a bus from Naha Bus Terminal headed for Nago and get off at Nago Shiyakusho mae.
 Walk to Hokubu Godo Chosha mae and transfer to a bus bound for Onishi and get off at Genka.
 Lastly, walk to Genka Iriguchi and transfer to a bus to Gesashi.
 The journey takes less than three hours in total.

 By car, the trip takes a little under two hours.
 Take Route 329 north until it meets Route 331, which will take you to Gesashi.

-Gesashi Mangrove Woods is an officially designated national treasure
+Gesashi Mangrove Forest is an officially designated national natural monument

 The area is also home to rare wildlife and unusual birds

 Gesashi Mangrove Forest is the largest collection of mangroves in Okinawa , and the Japanese government designated it a national natural monument in 1972.

 You can choose from a variety of kayaking courses, ranging from an hour (recommended if you have young children) to up to five hours, where you can kayak through the mangrove forest to the crystal-clear Pacific Ocean.